pedro-nunez/latex-templates/README.md

 \makeatother
 ```

 To draw open and closed immersions.

+### About the bibliography

+The templates use bibtex instead of the modern alternative biblatex.
+The reason is that biblatex does not work out of the box on [Termux](https://termux.com).